MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/prepare.md

 ## Azure Information Protection requirements for user accounts

+For assigning labels:

+- All user accounts in Azure AD can be used to configure scoped policies, which assign additional labels to users.

+For assigning usage rights and access controls, and configuring the Azure Rights Management service:

-For all three scenarios listed in the previous section, the requirements for user accounts for your tenant are the same.
-To authorize users, two attributes in Azure AD are used: **proxyAddresses** and **userPrincipalName**.
+- To authorize users, two attributes in Azure AD are used: **proxyAddresses** and **userPrincipalName**.

 - The **Azure AD proxyAddresses** attribute stores all email addresses for an account and can be populated in different ways.
 For example, a user in Office 365 that has an Exchange Online mailbox will automatically have an email address that is stored in this attribute.
 If you assign an alternative email address for an Office 365 user, it is also saved in this attribute.
 It can also be populated by the email addresses that are synchronized from on-premises accounts.